 Yes, yes, I understand that people are nervous about turkey burgers being dry.
 But that’s just a matter of not overcooking them, and using a mix of dark and light ground turkey, often available prepackaged in your grocer’s (look for a label that says 93/7% which indicates that there is 7% dark meat mixed in – the 99% ground turkey is quite lean and will yield a less juicy and moist burger).

 This Chipotle Barbecue Turkey Burger recipe results in burgers that are so juicy and flavorful, you might just make converts out of the turkey-burger-skittish.Tweet This

 How to Season Turkey Burgers:

 Turkey meat is — I’ll say it — fairly bland, as ground meats go.
 You will probably want to add in an ingredient or two to help keep them juicy, plus give the mild meat a boost of flavor.
-Play around with all kinds of ingredients, from ketchup to mayonnaise to shredded apple to sautéed onions.
+Play around with all kinds of ingredients, from ketchup to mayonnaise to shredded apple to sautéed or Grilled Onions.